 Query 16-03: Preventable adverse drug reactions (ADR) as percentage of total ADRs

 This project was funded in June 2016 for two years.
-The query will be addressed in two phases: i) in phase I, we will conduct a retrospective chart review of patients diagnosed with an ADE to determine the preventability of the event, identify contributing factors, determine the ADE-related harm and interventions required, and identify the kind of drug re-exposure that would likely cause a future repeat ADE; ii) in phase II, we will link phase I data to PharmaNet data to determine the proportion of ADE patients that were re-exposed to contraindicated medications and the specialty of the prescribing physician.
-Since receiving funding, we have obtained ethics approvals, refined the research protocol and data collection forms, and have hired two pharmacists to complete chart reviews.
+The query will be addressed in two phases.
+In phase I, we are conducting a retrospective chart review of patients who were diagnosed with an ADE to determine the preventability of the event, identify contributing factors, determine the ADE-related harm and interventions required, and identify the kind of drug re-exposure that would likely cause a future repeat ADE.
+In phase II, we will link phase I data to BC health data (PharmaNet) to determine the proportion of ADE patients that were re-exposed to contraindicated medications.